 That said, no matter the size – or age – of your digital health company, you need a strong HIPAA-based information security and compliance program.
 How you implement and maintain that program makes the difference between a successful audit, by OCR or any regulatory organization, or an unsuccessful one.
 HITRUST requires a level of compliance above and beyond HIPAA and HITECH, and this may well be overkill for the average smaller startup, both from a budget and business operations standpoint.

 Preparing for the HITRUST Journey

-Gather evidence of above to prepare for your HITRUST certification
+- Gather evidence of the above to prepare for your HITRUST certification

 Digital health startups, check your budget, take a deep breath, and decide.
 Granted, if you’re working with major health plans such as United Healthcare or Anthem, you may not have a choice.
 HITRUST certification may be a condition of doing business with them.
 The path to HITRUST Certification begins with HIPAA and HITECH compliance.
 Mandate or choice, the starting point is the same.

 For details on the HITRUST security framework, download our whitepaper.